Deer Woman (Masters of Horror): Plot

 On his way home, Faraday passes a Native American mural, where images of the Deer Woman are portrayed.
 Faraday and Reed travel to a casino on a local Indian reservation, where they learn from an Indian bartender about the Native American legend of the Deer Woman: a malevolent forest spirit resembling a beautiful young woman with deer legs, who sexually arouses and kills men just for the thrill of it.
 The open-minded Faraday believes the story, but the skeptic Reed doesn't and wanders off.
 Reed runs into the Deer Woman, and takes her home.

 Faraday calls and informs Reed that he's found old news reports from over 100 years ago in which eleven loggers were found trampled to death in the woods.
 Reed tells Faraday that he's got a woman with him.
 Suspicious, Faraday asks Reed if he's seen her feet or legs.
 Reed suddenly realizes that the woman is the Deer Woman and yells to Faraday to send backup.
 The Deer Woman overhears and attacks Reed.
 Faraday races to Reed's apartment, but finds Reed already dead.
 Faraday then shoots the Deer Woman in the shoulder.
 Examining her body, he pulls up her long skirt to reveal deer legs.
 Reviving, the wounded and angry Deer Woman kicks him across the room and flees.
 Faraday gives chase in his car, catching up to the Deer Woman and ramming his car into her, pinning her to a tree.
 He shoots her several times, until she suddenly disappears without a trace.
-Faraday slumps down next to his totaled car, and mumbles "Animal attack," as other police arrive.
+Faraday slumps down next to his totaled car, and mumbles "Animal attack" with a giggle as other police arrive.